stwalez/devops-pbl/project_13_files/project_13.md

 We will make use of variables as a condition to enable the preferred load balancer role:

-Name each variables enable_nginx_lb and enable_apache_lb respectively.
-Set their values to false
+Name each variables enable_nginx_lb and enable_apache_lb respectively and set their values to false:
 ```
 echo "enable_nginx_lb: false" >> nginx/defaults/main.yml
 echo "load_balancer_is_required: false" >> nginx/defaults/main.yml